ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

 These nested statements look confusing.
-If you add the `else` blocks for handling errors, this code becomes even harder to read.
+Suppose that you need to handle the errors.
+It means that you should add the `else` block for each `if` statement.
+It will make this code even harder to read.

-The nested `if` statements make the code hard to read.
+The nested `if` statements make code bulky and incomprehensible.
 It is a serious problem.
 The early return pattern solves it.
-Let's apply the pattern to our algorithm.
-Then we get the following code:
+If you apply the pattern to our example algorithm, you get the following code:
 {line-numbers: true}
 ```
 if !
 ACTION_1